forgecommunitywiki/javadocs/README.md

 This project and its files are licensed under [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/) (see the `LICENSE.txt` file for the full legal text).

 By contributing to this project, you agree to have your contributions stored and distributed under the same license.

-### Contributors
-Be the first to get your name here!